Account Traffic Graphs¶

 The Your Traffic card provides a quick overview of your recent traffic.
 The icon in the status column provides information on your last received data.
 The green icon indicates that we have seen data arrive recently on that interface.
 The yellow and red icons show that no data has arrived on that interface for at least 5 and 15 minutes respectively.
 The blue icon indicates that we have never seen any traffic on that interface.

-The solid pink line is the number of concurrent metrics incoming for the account, on this graph it hovers around 50,000 concurrent metrics with occasional spikes.
+The yellow line is the number of concurrent metrics incoming for the account, on this graph it fluctuates between around 5,000 and 6,000 concurrent metrics.
 When we see more than the limit sent at the same time, some metrics will be dropped.

 Why are there account limits?¶